-Attractive, heal and accessible waterways thy The Blue Grid is restored and enhanced to a system of more natural waterways which offer multiple benefits including an increase in biodiversity, flood conveyance and water quality treatment.
+Attractive, healthy and accessible waterways The Blue Grid is restored and enhanced to a system of more natural waterways which offer multiple benefits including an increase in biodiversity, flood conveyance and water quality treatment.
 A variety of water treatment and water sensitive urban design measures improves and protects the health of waterways and riparian corridors.
 Bow Bowing Bow Bowing Creek is the primary blue spine in the city centre connecting Leumeah to Campbelltown and Macarthur.
 It restores ecological, hydrological and biodiversity health to the waterway whilst managing flooding.
 Shared pathways provide active transport connections alongside the waterway and connect adjacent development with much needed amenity.
 Resilient water management The implementation of flood mitigation measures through design and emergency response planning have ensured the adaptability and resilience of the city centre through ongoing intensification of urban development and the implications of climate change.
-A water smart c centre commun
+Residents, workers and visitors to the city centre centres have high-levels of community awareness of water management values and behaviours.
+Interpretation, signage and education programs, demonstration projects and initiatives provide informative facts around benefits of water management initiatives and projects.